Skrimpton/Kommander--konsole-qdbus-script/README.md

-# Wrapper script for qdbus-commands in Konsole terminal emulator with wmctrl as optional dependency
+# Wrapper script for qdbus-commands in Konsole terminal emulator with wmctrl as optional dependency.<br><br>FAIR WARNING: I AM AN IDIOT AND CANNOT REALLY CODE OR SCRIPT.
+The source code is shameful and hard to look at.

 ## Usage examples